 Are these the same kits I saw in Urban Outfitters or a store somewhere?

-Yes!
-Three of my kits were carried in Urban Outfitters' retail stores, print catalogs and online in 2004-2005.
-Urban also carried my book, notecard sets, and the blue Q products.
-You may also have seen them on the web at Target.com's Red Hot Shop or BUST magazine's Boobtique, to name a couple.
-You can also find them at the fabulous Crafty Planet in Minneapolis, Princess Animal in San Francisco and lots of other shops throughout the US and UK.
-In 2010, Noted produced a posh version of my kits in French, German and British English.
-These can be found at museum shops and other stores throughout the UK and Europe.
+You can also find my kits at several shops throughout the US and UK.
+In 2010, Noted produced a posh version of my kits in French, German and British English for museum shops throughout the UK and Europe.
 Also, Subversive has had a bunch of press that I can’t keep up with anymore, so who knows?
-I even stitched a custom cover for Parade magazine, I get around.
+I've stitched a custom cover for Parade magazine and quite a few book covers, I get around.
 If you see me in the press, wave and feel free to tell people you know me personally.

 I saw your stuff at a gallery show.
 Do you sell finished, framed pieces?

 Yes, I have finally started to take on custom and commercial work after a long break.
 Check out my Custom page to see some examples and let me know what you have in mind.